batocera-linux/batocera.linux/batocera-Changelog.md

 - Ledspicer to 0.7.6
 - Libretro-81 to April 20th, 2026 build
 - Libretro-Arduous to April 21st, 2026 build
-- Libretro-Atari800 to August 15th, 2026 build
+- Libretro-Atari800 to September 1st, 2026 build
-- Libretro-Azahar to 2126.0
+- Libretro-Azahar to 2126.1.1
 - Libretro-Beetle-Lynx to April 20th, 2026 build
 - Libretro-Beetle-NGP to June 14th, 20026 build
-- Libretro-Beetle-PCE to April 11th, 2026 build
+- Libretro-Beetle-PCE to September 4th, 2026 build
-- Libretro-Beetle-PCE-Fast to August 28th, 2026 build
+- Libretro-Beetle-PCE-Fast to September 11th, 2026 build
-- Libretro-Beetle-PCFX to August 23rd, 2026 build
+- Libretro-Beetle-PCFX to September 4th, 2026 build
-- Libretro-Beetle-PSX to August 23rd, 2026 build
+- Libretro-Beetle-PSX to September 7th, 2026 build
-- Libretro-Beetle-Saturn to August 11th, 2026 build
+- Libretro-Beetle-Saturn to September 6th, 2026 build
 - Libretro-Beetle-SuperGrafx to April 20th, 2026 build
 - Libretro-Beetle-VB to August 23rd, 2026 build
 - Libretro-Beetle-WSwan to July 31st, 2026 build
 - Libretro-BennuGD to August 29th, 2026 build
-- Libretro-BK to April 20th, 2026 build
+- Libretro-BK to September 4th, 2026 build
-- Libretro-Blastem to August 13th, 2026 build
+- Libretro-Blastem to September 2nd, 2026 build
 - Libretro-BlueMSX to August 23rd, 2026 build
-- Libretro-Boom3 to August 28th, 2026 build
+- Libretro-Boom3 to September 3rd, 2026 build
-- Libretro-Bsnes to August 12th, 2026 build
+- Libretro-Bsnes to September 4th, 2026 build
 - Libretro-Bsnes-HD to December 5th, 2025 build
-- Libretro-Cap32 to April 6th, 2026 build
+- Libretro-Cap32 to August 30th, 2026 build
 - Libretro-Chailove to July 26th, 2026 build
 - Libretro-Craft to April 20th, 2026 build
 - Libretro-Desmume to August 23rd, 2026 build
-- Libretro-Dinothawr to August 26th, 2026 build
+- Libretro-Dinothawr to September 3rd, 2026 build
-- Libretro-Dolphin to August 27th, 2026 build
+- Libretro-Dolphin to September 14th, 2026 build
 - Libretro-EasyRPG to 0.8.1.1
 - Libretro-Ecwolf to August 20th, 2026 build
+- Libretro-EmuSCV to August 12th, 2026 build
 - Libretro-Ep128emu-Core to core_v1.2.13
 - Libretro-Fake08 to June 13th, 2026 build
 - Libretro-FBAlpha to July 28th, 2026 build
-- Libretro-FBNeo to August 27th, 2026 build
+- Libretro-FBNeo to September 4th, 2026 build
 - Libretro-Fceumm to August 22nd, 2026 build
 - Libretro-Flycast to v2.7
 - Libretro-FlycastVL to July 6th, 2026 build
-- Libretro-FMSX to June 4th, 2026 build
+- Libretro-FMSX to September 6th, 2026 build
 - Libretro-Freechaf to April 20th, 2026 build
 - Libretro-Freeintv to August 11th, 2026 build
-- Libretro-Fuse to August 12th, 2026 build
+- Libretro-Fuse to September 6th, 2026 build
 - Libretro-Gambatte to August 21st, 2026 build
-- Libretro-Gearcoleco to 1.6.12
+- Libretro-Gearcoleco to 1.7.0
-- Libretro-Gearsystem to August 29th, 2026 build
+- Libretro-Gearsystem to September 16th, 2026 build
 - Libretro-GenesisPlusGX to August 4th, 2026 build
 - Libretro-GenesisPlusGX-Expanded to March 30th, 2026 build
 - Libretro-GenesisPlusGX-Wide to July 28th, 2026 build